Medical Assistant

 - Current, approved immunization record as per WRHA guidelines

-- International students: Valid co-op work permit
+- Valid co-op work permit (International students)

 Additional notes: